Is EMDR Beneficial for Treating Trauma and PTSD?

 The benefit of EMDR is that takes the traumatic memory and makes it more distant, vague, and less distressing.
 The brain is doing the healing, and the individual is in control during the processing of the memory, so there is no need to talk extensively about the trauma.
 EMDR helps to relieve symptoms of trauma, but it has also been documented as giving successful outcomes in the treatment of other psychiatric disorders, mental health problems and somatic symptoms (i.e. depression, anxiety, shame, guilt, esteem).
 In addition to your psychological recovery, EMDR can help you experience a feeling of physical recovery and restore your full emotional health.

-As one of the most distinguished addiction treatment centers in the South Florida area, Lifeskills South Florida is accredited to treat psychiatric disorders, such as trauma and PTSD, and substance use disorders effectively.
+As one of the most distinguished drug rehabs in the Fort Lauderdale area, Lifeskills South Florida is accredited to effectively treat mental health disorders and addiction.
 We currently offer treatment services in both residential and outpatient settings and offer a clinical track for addiction.
-To learn more about the enrollment process, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about the enrollment process, please contact us.